andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+08/22/18 | `cw02` | *Liang* sections 2.1 through 2.5.
+This directory includes the demo code for the area of a circle as well as a pdf version of my notes from the "Magic Board."
 08/21/18 | `cw01` | VM Tuneup and introduction to the python3 environment.
-This directory contains the code for our in-class demo `hello.py` and `calc.py`
+This directory contains the code for our in-class demos `hello.py` and `calc.py`
 08/20/18 | `cw00` | Welcome and Course Introduction.
 My PowerPoint slides from the course introduction are available here.

 [Contents](#top)